BREXIT IN TENERIFE –

 Good news!
 The European Union and the United Kingdom government announced on 24th December 2020 that a Trade Deal has finally been agreed between the UK and EU.
 Spanish government has now confirmed its rules and procedures for UK nationals wishing to apply for residency rights in Spain.
 We will explain the main effects of the deal that apply to UK nationals in the relevant sections below.

 Unfortunately the situation for UK Nationals wishing to apply for residencia in Tenerife (Spain) is largely in limbo.
-Those who can prove they were living here prior to 31st December 2020 but who were unable to get their application in before the deadline, will still be accepted under the old rules.
-No deadline has been set and this concession could be withdrawn in the future, so applicants are advised to file their applications without delay.
-We have set out the latest information and rules regarding obtaining residencia in Spain HERE.
+Those who can prove they were living here prior to 31st December 2020 but who were unable to get their application in before the deadline, will still be accepted under the old rules, but anyone filing at this late stage already runs the risk of being challenged as to why they have left it so late.

 Meanwhile, UK Nationals can still travel to Tenerife on holiday for up to a total of 90 days in any 180 day period (fully explained in the Residency article linked to above) simply by using their UK passport (provided it it valid for at least 6 months from the date of travel).
-However, for any stay longer than 90 days, an application for residency will be required.
+However, for any stay longer than 90 days, an application for a visa and residency is currently required.

 N.B.
 The 90 day limit is nothing new.
 It has in fact been a legal requirement for ALL EU nationals (including British) living in Spain since 2012.
 In its infinite wisdom, Spain decided at that time to introduce a new law requiring anybody intending to reside in Spain for more than 90 days to apply for Spanish Residencia and register as Empadronamiento at the local Town Hall.
 This is of course entirely separate from the concept of ‘tax residency’, which states that a ‘Spanish Tax Resident’ is one who resides in Spain for at least 6 months and 1 day in any given tax year.